hernanmd/pi/README.md

   - Listing packages supports GitHub and SmalltalkHub repositories.
   - Installing packages is supported for:
-  - - Metacello Configurations from Catalog (command line handler: get)
+    - Metacello Configurations from Catalog (command line handler: get)
-  - - SmalltalkHub (command line handler: config)
+    - SmalltalkHub (command line handler: config)
   - It works with curl or wget.
   - Supports case-insensitive searching for package names or developer user name.

 # Usage notes

   - The "install" option defaults to the current Pharo "stable" version.
+  - Assume only one image in a directory.
+Future version will add support for multiple images.
   - PI can query SmalltalkHub or GitHub.
-  - - Listing packages from GitHub is currently (work in progress) limited to 100 results.
+    - Listing packages from GitHub is currently (work in progress) limited to 100 results.
   - PI can install packages from SmalltalkHub (GitHub repositories is one the way).
   - Package search is case-sensitive.
   - For GitHub repositories: